-For 17 years, I have been helping small and medium sized business owners to make massively more sales than ever before.
-Today, I am going to share my top marketing tips, with you.
+Since 1995, I’ve helped thousands of small and medium-sized business owners to make massively more sales than ever before.
+Today, I am going to share my top marketing tips with you.

-My first marketing tip is this: If you want to avoid wasting stacks of money and missing countless sales opportunities, throw your old marketing guides and audio programs in the recycling bin!
+The first of my marketing tips is this: If you want to avoid wasting stacks of money and missing countless sales opportunities, throw your old marketing guides and audio programs in the recycling bin!

 Content marketing works.
 In fact, so long as the material you produce is genuinely useful, it can work extremely well.
-Last year, I generated well over £150,000 in fees from this blog, exclusively through Content Marketing.
+Last year, I generated well over £150,000 in fees and sales from this blog, exclusively through Content Marketing.
 I spent zero on advertising or promotion.

 Briefly, here’s how Content Marketing works:

 You create a website, blog, vlog, newsletter or podcast, etc. You use it to provide FREE information that has real value to your prospective clients, whilst offering them the opportunity to purchase goods, services (or both), which are closely linked to the information you give away.

-For instance, on this blog I provide thousands of marketing ideas and regular, valuable, free marketing advice.
+For instance, on this blog I provide thousands of marketing tips and regular, valuable, free marketing advice.
 People read the information, use the ideas and share what they find here with their friends.
 Then, some of those people see the quality of my information and decide to hire me, when they need expert marketing help.
-Others buy my audio program and last year alone, those incomes were close to £140,000.
-That income was all thanks to inquiries and product sales I achieved, through Content Marketing.

-Over the past 17 years, I have spoken about Content Marketing to thousands of people.
+I’ve spoken about Content Marketing with thousands of business owners.
 The most common question they ask is a version of this:

 “Hang on Jim.
 If I freely give all this valuable Content Marketing information away, surely people will simply do the job themselves?”

-I answer by explaining that there are 3 groups of people (in general), who will read your Content Marketing.
+I answer by explaining that there are 3 groups of people, who will read your Content Marketing.
 Here they are and here is how your Content Marketing works with each group:

 - The first group is small.
-They are what I call serial freebie seekers.
+They are what I call serial freebie hunters.
 These people never ever pay for professional help.
 They were never prospective clients, so you lose nothing.